Which European countries have COVID-19 border restrictions in place?

 EU citizens, those in the Schengen area, the UK, Andorra, Monaco, San Marino and the Vatican can now travel to Estonia if they are without symptoms.

-Citizens from other countries not mentioned on the list will be subject to a 14-day quarantine.
+Citizens from other countries not mentioned on this list will be subject to a 14-day quarantine.

 Finland — changed its rating of the epidemiological situation

-From September 11, Finland will allow arrivals in without mandatory testing or quarantine when they are coming from a country with fewer than 25 cases per 100,000 people in the last fortnight.
+From September 11, Finland allowed arrivals in without mandatory testing or quarantine when they are coming from a country with fewer than 25 cases per 100,000 people in the last fortnight.

-Leisure from all EU, Schengen countries, and the UK will be allowed to travel to Finland from November 23, even with rates above the aforementioned amount.
+Leisure travellers from all EU, Schengen countries, and the UK will be allowed in Finland from November 23, even with rates above the aforementioned amount.
 However, travellers will need to have proof of a negative COVID-19 test taken within the last 72 hours.
 They will also be quarantined 72 hours upon arrival and will need to take a second test.
 When this second negative result comes in, they will be able to travel around Finland freely.

 On October 12, Cyprus, Latvia and Lichtenstein were removed from the safe list.